Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ### Additional points

 #### Token Revocation
 A mechanism to revoke tokens from actors who violate contract terms or engage in fraudulent activities.
-Implemented in the incentive component and secure transaction processing system.
-For this to be possible, the tokens cannot be directly transferred to the actors' personal accounts, but rather allocated to them within the DVCT system for later verification.
+Implemented in incentive component and smart contract.
+For this to be possible the tokens can not be directly transferred to the actors wallet, but rather allocated to them for later verification.

-#### Use of Immutable Database
-An immutable database is chosen for its ability to maintain an unalterable record of transactions while providing flexibility in implementation.
-Information stored in the immutable database includes transaction records, token balances, and some metadata.
+#### Fiat conversion
+The conversion of tokens to fiat is out of scope for the DVCT building block.
+This functionality should be defined by the dataspace, possibly through integration with payment gateways or exchange services.

 ### Example Incentives